 The Eno browser extension for virtual card numbers is only available in certain web browsers, and enrollment is required.
 Virtual card numbers are not available for debit cards and some credit cards.

-2Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many scoring models used by lenders.
-It likely won’t be the same model your lender uses, but it is an accurate measure of your credit health.
+2Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many credit scoring models.
+It may not be the same model your lender uses, but it can be one accurate measure of your credit health.
 The availability of the CreditWise tool depends on our ability to obtain your credit history from TransUnion.
 Some monitoring and alerts may not be available to you if the information you enter at enrollment does not match the information in your credit file at (or you do not have a file at) one or more consumer reporting agencies.